 You could reinforce your brand values by donating a portion of proceeds from the event, or turn the event into a community charity effort like a tree-planting.
 Bear in mind that authenticity and clear reasoning is paramount here.

 The right gifting can pack the house.
-For example: a hair salon hosts a demo event for clients who have booked multiple cuts-and-colors.
+For example: a hair salon hosts a demo event for clients who have booked multiple cut and colors.
 After previewing a new service – installing and coloring hair extensions – they could gift guests with:

 - Mini versions of a product used, e.g. heat combatting spray or root boost